AdobeDocs/experience-manager-cloud-service.es-ES/help/release-notes/deprecated-removed-features.md

 Lista de acciones:

-* Si usa ACS AEM Commons, actualice a la versión más reciente (al menos 6.11.0) y asegúrese de usar el clasificador `cloud`.
+* If you are using ACS AEM Commons update to latest version (at least 6.11.0) and make sure to use the `cloud` classifier.
 * Reemplazar importaciones de `org.apache.commons.lang*` por `org.apache.commons.lang3`
 * Reemplazar importaciones de `org.apache.commons.collections*` por `org.apache.commons.collecitons4`